alan-turing-institute/t0-1/experiments/t0-001/README.md

 - [Initialising a RAG chat interaction](#initalising-a-rag-chat-interaction)
 - [Evaluating RAG](#evaluating-RAG)
 - [Generating synthetic queries](#generating-synthetic-queries)

+Note that with using `uv`, it is useful to run scripts with `uv run`, e.g. `uv run t0-001 rag-chat ...`.

 ### Serving and querying from the query vector store